NebbGroup/docs.qlarm.com/content/introduction/_index.md

 ### Key Concepts

-- **Dashboards** are highly customizable panels that display real-time information from a wide array of widgets.
+- [Dashboards](/dashboards-and-widgets) are highly customizable panels that display real-time information from a wide array of widgets.
-- **Widgets** display configurable information like sensor values from tags on dashboards.
+- [Widgets](/dashboards-and-widgets/widget-types) display configurable information like sensor values from tags on dashboards.
-- **Events** are occurences tied to tags, defined by a given condition and corresponding actions.
+- [Events](/events-and-notifications) are occurences tied to tags, defined by a given condition and corresponding actions.
-- **Notifications** are messages sent from Qlarm to notify recipients through one or more channels (SMS, voice call, e-mail or push notification).
+- [Notifications](/events-and-notifications) are messages sent from Qlarm to notify recipients through one or more channels (SMS, voice call, e-mail or push notification).
-- **Tags** are representations of data, and can hold both sensor values and calculation results.
+- [Tags](/endpoints-and-tags) are representations of data, and can hold both sensor values and calculation results.
 All tags belong to an endpoint.
-- **Endpoints** are a way for Qlarm to connect to sensors via tags, either as an OPC server or via MQTT.
+- [Endpoints](/endpoints-and-tags) are a way for Qlarm to connect to sensors via tags, either as an OPC server or via MQTT.
-- **Tenants** are similar to customer accounts, and often just referred to as the Account.
-A tenant defines the properties of the customer, the subscription, the endpoints and the users that have access to Qlarm

-### Navigating the site

 </div>